 Unfortunately, most drivers and passengers do not have several tons of additional crumple zone to absorb the energy of such impacts.
 This past April, these risks was tragically realized by over a dozen victims in a multi-car accident.
 At 2:30 am, on I30 near Beach Street in East Fort Worth, a vehicle was involved in a minor accident.
 Immediately after, several vehicles stopped to help the initial victim.
 As the vehicle was only partly clear of the highway, at least one of of the good Samaritan’s vehicle’s were also stopped in the adjacent lane.
 Shortly thereafter, a semi-trailer truck crashed into the scene of the accident, killing five and injuring an additional twelve.
 Witness reports and physical evidence indicated that the trucker attempted to brake well before the impact, but could not slow enough to avoid the collision.

 To protect your claim against a negligent party, it is important to speak to an experienced attorney as soon as possible.
 Our attorneys will answer any questions you have, and quickly begin documenting the injuries and damages sustained in the accident.
 Timing is important.
 The earlier legal representation is retained, the better the chances of properly documenting and protecting the claim.

-If you have any questions regarding what your rights are if you are involved in a motor vehicle or any other accident, please call either my Dallas or Fort Worth office, at (214) 389-4900 and (817) 332-1522, respectively
+If you have any questions regarding what your rights are if you are involved in a motor vehicle or any other accident, please call my Fort Worth office, at (817) 332-1522.